-The Union's total financial contribution to the EuroHPC JU for the setting up and operation of the 'AI Factories' and for the development and deployment of advanced experimental AI-optimised supercomputing platform is estimated at a maximum of EUR 180 million48 depending on budget availability (Horizon Europe funds).
+The Union's total financial contribution to the EuroHPC JU for the setting up and operation of the 'AI Factories' and for the development and deployment of advanced experimental AI-optimised supercomputing platform is estimated at a maximum of EUR 180 million depending on budget availability (Horizon Europe funds).

-The maximum EU contribution for the establishment and running per 'AI Factories' is set at EUR 15 million for a maximum period of 3 years.
+For a given AI Factory to be set up around an AI optimized EuroHPC supercomputer the maximum EU contribution for the establishing and running it is set at EUR 15 million for a period

-45 'hosting consortium' means a group of Participating States or a consortium of private partners that have agreed to contribute to the acquisition and operation of a EuroHPC supercomputer, including any organisations representing these Participating States.
+47 'hosting consortium' means a group of Participating States or a consortium of private partners that have agreed to contribute to the acquisition and operation of a EuroHPC supercomputer, including any organisations representing these Participating States.